py-nonlinopt/ipyopt/README.md

 For maximal performance, there is also support for [PyCapsules](https://docs.python.org/3/c-api/capsule.html) / [scipy.LowLevelCallable](https://docs.scipy.org/doc/scipy/reference/generated/scipy.LowLevelCallable.html).
-By using this approach, there will be no C++ <-> Python interactions during IPopt optimization.
+By using this approach, there will be no C++ <-> Python interactions during Ipopt optimization.
 Here is an example [test/c_capsules/](test/c_capsules) (C code) and [test/test_ipyopt.py](test/test_ipyopt.py) (Python code using the PyCapsules provided by the C code).

-`IPyOpt` as a module comes with docstring.
+`ipyopt` as a module comes with docstring.
 You can poke around it by using Python's `help()` command.

 ## Build

-`IPyOpt` depends on the following packages:
+`ipyopt` depends on the following packages:

 1. A compiler and a linker, e.g. gcc, ld
 2. [Ipopt](https://github.com/coin-or/Ipopt)